 How to Score a Cheap Galapagos Cruise

-The Galapagos Islands are notoriously known for being an expensive destination.
-It’s a sought after, remote, well known and a world renowned destination.
-But did you know you can take a cheap Galapagos cruise for much much less than the advertised prices you see online?
+The Galapagos Islands are notoriously known for being a must-visit destination.
+It’s a sought-after, remote, well-known, and world-renowned destination.
+Its popularity means that a lot of trips and cruises are fully booked well in advance so it can be hard to plan a last-minute trip there.
+But did you know you can take a Galapagos cruise for much much less than the advertised prices you see online?

 How to Take a Cheap Galapagos Cruise

-4 steps that will help you get the best price on your Galapagos cruise.
-Plus a couple bonus tips!
+These four simple tips will help you get the best price on your Galapagos cruise.

-Wanting to take an 5-day cruise but only booked roundtrip tickets that will put you on the islands for 5 days and it’s high season?
-Well that’s was your first mistake.
+Wanting to take a 5-day cruise but only booked roundtrip tickets that will put you on the islands for 5 days and it’s the high season?
+Well, that’s was your first mistake.
 You need wiggle room if you want to get a cheap Galapagos Cruise.
 If you turn up at a booking agent with rigid timeframes these guys will sniff it out.

 We went into the agent we purchased from and asked which cruises were leaving in the near future and what their lengths and stops were.

 Yup, bring your own booze! (or soft drinks if you enjoy them).
-On our catamaran a beer or glass of wine would set you back $3 a piece and a 8oz bottle Coke, Fanta or Sprite $1.50 each, which isn’t astronomical, but it adds up if you’re a drinker.
+On our catamaran, a beer or glass of wine would set you back $3 apiece and an 8oz bottle Coke, Fanta, or Sprite $1.50 each, which isn’t astronomical, but it adds up if you’re a drinker.